asmblg/bloomberg-cities-data-socket/README.dev.md

       MONGODB_URI=mongodb+srv://username:password@clusterName.mongodb.net/?retryWrites=true&w=majority
       ```

-    - Name of the database you are connecting to in MongoDB
+    - Name of the MongoDB database to which you are connecting
       ```
       DATABASE_NAME=YourDatabaseName
       ```